-As a technical officer in the armed forces, you will be responsible, through your team, for the maintenance and serviceability of ships, aircraft and land vehicles as well as their associated weapons systems and support equipment.
+As a technical officer in the armed forces you'll be responsible, through your team, for the maintenance and serviceability of ships, aircraft and land vehicles, as well as their associated weapons systems and support equipment.

-At officer level, you must lead and manage a team of specialists, directing them when circumstances demand action and using their skills and competence.
+At officer level, you must lead and manage a team of specialists, directing them when circumstances demand action and utilising their skills and competence.

 As a technical officer, your role will include not only management responsibility, but also a considerable extension of your technical experience to identify, investigate and solve problems.
 Sometimes, this experience will involve advanced development and applications, such as equipment development with a manufacturer.